isaacnmm/pestpolicy-hugo2XX/content/posts/how-does-painting-prevent-corrosion/index.md

 ###  2. Chemical Resistance

-Certain types of paint are formulated with chemical
-- resistant properties that prevent corrosion caused by exposure to chemicals or harsh substances.
+Certain types of paint are formulated with chemical-resistant properties that prevent corrosion caused by exposure to chemicals or harsh substances.
 These paints are ideal for environments where metal surfaces are exposed to industrial chemicals, acids, or alkalis.

 ###  3. Sacrificial Protection